 We offer our Intensive Arabic Language programs year-round (spring, summer, fall, and winter), from one week to three months!
 You pick the dates, and we start preparing for your arrival!
 You have the freedom to choose the timing and the level of studies to best suit your needs, language ability, learning preferences, and any other preferences you may have!

-Our liveliest period is without a doubt the summer months when we have our highest numbers of international students and volunteers.
+Our liveliest period is undoubtedly the summer months when we have our highest number of international students and volunteers.
 To account for this, we run intensive Arabic courses slightly different from our regular curriculum from the end of June until late September.

 Furthermore, this new four-week Modern Arabic Intensive Program comprises 4-6 hours of lessons per day, 5 days a week, for a total of 80 lesson hours per month – ample opportunity for students to immerse themselves in Arabic language and culture for up to three months in summer!
 Our intensive summer courses, much like our other courses, cater to your own needs, whether language ability, learning preferences, or timings!

-All of our Modern Standard Arabic Immersion courses are taught in small groups, capped at 5 students at an absolute maximum.
-This is so our students can interact closely with their classmates, and our well-qualified teachers, allowing them to use their language skills both inside and outside of the classroom.
+All of our Modern Standard Arabic Immersion courses are taught in small groups, capped at 5 students at a maximum.
+This allows our students to interact closely with their classmates and our well-qualified teachers, allowing them to use their language skills inside and outside the classroom.

 Classical Or Modern Standard Arabic?

-The terms Modern Standard Arabic and Classical Arabic are sometimes used interchangeably, confusing.
-Classical Arabic, also known as Quranic Arabic, is a style of Arabic dating back to the 7th century during the founding of Islam.
-Modern Standard Arabic is based on this classical style and closely resembles Classical Arabic, with some minor differences in stylization and diction.
+The terms Modern Standard Arabic and classical Arabic are sometimes used interchangeably, which can be confusing.
+Classical Arabic, also known as Quranic Arabic, is a style of Arabic dating back to the 7th century when Islam was founded.
+Modern Standard Arabic is based on this classical style and closely resembles classical Arabic, with some minor differences in stylization and diction.

-In contemporary language, Classical and Modern Standard Arabic are often considered synonymous, and even the Arabic word Fus’ha does not differentiate between the two.
+Classical and Modern Standard Arabic are often considered synonymous in contemporary language, and even the Arabic word Fus’ha does not differentiate between the two.
 Therefore, enrolling in the MSA Program equips students to understand higher literary forms of Arabic, including the Qur’an.

 How Will Courses Be Conducted?